How to Use a Katana Safely and Properly

 - Only use weapons following your mastery.

-- These are generally cosmetic and therefore are more prone to snapping, which might be potentially harmful to anyone on the line of fire (and it'll happen) it will break.
+- These are generally cosmetic and, therefore, are more prone to snapping, which might be potentially harmful to anyone on the line of fire (and it’ll happen) it will break.

 - Inspect your sword.
-If any component of it's loose, have somebody with considerable experience have a look.
-If you do not know anybody, email a local dojo and ask whether they'd mind checking out your sword for you.
-You won't be able to prevent a blade which flies from the deal.
+If any component of it’s loose, have somebody with considerable experience have a look.
+If you do not know anybody, email a local dojo and ask whether they’d mind checking out your sword for you.
+You won’t be able to prevent a blade that flies from the deal.

 - Don't try to fix a sword unless it's of excellent value for you.

-- Don't, under any conditions, use your dwell blades to find out whether they will cut items.
-Require everybody's word for this.
+- Don’t, under any conditions, use your dwell blades to find out whether they will cut items.
+Require everybody’s word for this.
 It will.
-This goes for cartons of water, bricks, food, pop cans, tree branches, and some other thing that people are known to check cut.
-There are just two reasons for this; a botched cut may irreparably mess up your blade, and 2, in case you make a mistake it may indicate a missing finger or a deep wound before you realize you are bleeding.
+This goes for cartons of water, bricks, food, pop cans, tree branches, and some other things that people are known to check cut.
+There are just two reasons for this: a botched cut may irreparably mess up your blade, and 2, in case you make a mistake, it may indicate a missing finger or a deep wound before you realize you are bleeding.
 Even experts screw up occasionally, but to decrease your probability of harm and maximize the life span of your blade, just cut correctly ready Goza or wrapped tatami mats.

 - Don't learn a skill for revenge or to execute violent crimes.

-- Sharpen the Katana safely and correctly
+- Sharpen the Katana safely and correctly.